gruntjs/grunt-docs/Configuring-tasks.md

 ```

 ### Files Object Format
 This form supports multiple src-dest mappings per-target, where the property name is the destination file, and its value is the source file(s).
-Any number of src-dest mappings may be specified in this way.
+Any number of src-dest file mappings may be specified in this way, but additional properties may not be specified per mapping.

 ```js
 grunt.initConfig({